 When will the next Venice Film Festival run?

 Which films will screen for the next Festival?

-How many sections are there in the line-up of the Festival?
+How many sections are there in the line-up?

 The independent and parallel sections include the International Critics’ Week (SIC) and the Giornate degli autori - Venice Days, these sections having their own regulations.